uhellstr/oracle.rest-json/f1_json_to_oracle_relational/python/README.txt

 data from a Oracle Database over ORDS to python.

-The utility will scrape wikipedia pages for images (where there exists one) for the F1 drivers wikipedia pages as downloaded from ergast.com
+The utility will scrape wikipedia pages for images (where there exists one) for the F1 drivers and track images from wikipedia pages as downloaded from ergast.com

 To use this utiltiy you first need to have installed the f1_data schema and downloaded the data using the provided pl/sql package F1_INIT_PKG.LOAD_JSON